SrihariMurali01/PyStories/README.md

 # PyStories

 **PyStories** project, is a **PDF Story Generator** that transforms academic PDFs into engaging, flashcard-like stories for better understanding and easier study.
 The frontend is built with **React** and styled with **Material-UI**, while the backend is built using **Flask**.
 It allows users to upload PDFs, extract the content, and generate story-like flashcards for easy reading.
+We have also added a new feature, to generate those flash-cards as a Powerpoint file, and you can download them too!!

 ## Features

 - Upload a PDF document to generate stories.
 - Displays the story content as flashcards for easy navigation.
+- Convert the flash-cards to PPTs.
 - Beautiful and responsive user interface with gradient buttons and rounded cards.
 - Smooth navigation between flashcards using arrow buttons.
 - Backend built with Flask for handling file uploads and text processing.